m0un10/m0un10/README.md

 ## Other tech that I know a lot about 👴

-I don't tend to use these tools as often these days, but I'm fond of them.
+I don't tend to use these tools as often these days, but I'm (mostly) fond of them.

 |  | Technology |
 | ----------------- | ------ |